TatoNaranjo/LasNotasDeTato/Notas De La Universidad/Lengua Extranjera IV/My Country's Investigation.md

 ## Women's native Dress
 The head covering is called "faldetta" or "ghonnella", and another head covering is called 'cuqlana'.
 They wear a bodice and a skirt called 'gezwira'.
 It is made of multicolored warp yarns in red, green, green, yellow, brown, and black, joined together by green, yellow, brown, and black joined by undyed and black undyed cotton, and black.

+# Famous Celebrities of Malta:
+## Marc Storace
+Mark Storace is a Maltesse-born Swiss musician.
+His career in music started in the 1960s but he is most known as the lead singer of the hard rock band "Krokus" from 1980.
+He has been compared with singers such as Bon Scott of "AC/DC" or Robert Plant of "Led Zeppelin" in terms of vocal style.

+## Edward De Bono
+Edward De Bono was a Maltese physician and commentator.
+He created the term "Lateral Thinking" which is a manner of solving problems that consists of making approaches in a creative way via reasoning that is not immediately obvious.
+He wrote 85 books with translations into 46 languages.
+He taught his thinking methods to government agencies, corporate clients, organizations, and individuals, privately or publicly in group sessions.
+He promoted the World Center for New Thinking (2004–2011), based in Malta, which applied Thinking Tools to solution and policy design on the geopolitical level.

+## Joe Camilleri
+Joe Vincent Camilleri Aka Jo Jo Zep is a Maltese Australian singer, songwriter, and musician.
+He has recorded a lot of singles as a formal member of Jo Jo Zep & The Falcons and The Black Sorrows.
+Jo Jo Zep & The Falcons' highest-charting single was "Hit & Run" from June 1979, which peaked at #12; Jo Jo Zep's "Taxi Mary" peaked at No. 11 in September 1982; and 'The Black Sorrows' top single, "Chained to the Wheel", peaked at No. 9 in March 1989.
 # References

 - [Official Malta Language](https://www.visitmalta.com/en/a/language/#:~:text=The%20official%20languages%20of%20Malta,Italian%20is%20also%20widely%20spoken.)